 Gravimetric and titrimetric analyses, separation methods, chemical equilibrium, redox theory, statistical treatment of data, and an introduction to spectrophotometry.
 Lecture two hours, laboratory six hours per week.
 Prerequisite: CHEM 1014.
-Fall of oddnumbered years.
+Fall.

 2701-4.
 Special Topics in Chemistry.

 A course varied to meet the needs of the department.
 On Demand.